keml-group/keml/README.md

 2. Choose Project Natures
 3. Add the Modeling Nature
 4. Apply and Close

+Also check if the Maven nature is correctly configured.
+You will get class not found errors if it is not.
+Just adding the maven nature like the modeling nature before did not work on Eclipse 2023-12.
+Instead one should:

+1. Right-click on the project and select Configure
+2. Choose Convert to Maven Project

+Afterwards, the project can be compiled and executed.

 ## Code Generation
 Based on the ecore file, you can generate code: